 So, it will not be wrong to say that MVA is the premium that investors assign or are ready to pay to a firm for its performance over the years.
-One drawback of MVA is that its calculation does not take into account cash payments that a firm makes to the shareholders.
+One drawback of MVA is that its calculation does not consider cash payments that a firm makes to the shareholders.

 MVA measure works well for firms that trade on public exchanges.
 However, small and private companies can also use this measure if they have all the details of the capital contributions from the shareholders.

-- We can get EVA by subtracting capital charge or financial costs from the NOPAT (net operating profit after taxes).
+- We can get EVA by subtracting capital charges or financial costs from the NOPAT (net operating profit after taxes).

 - We can get the capital charge by multiplying the economic capital and the cost of capital.

 Formula to calculate EVA = (r – c) * K = NOPAT – c * K

 - Here r s the ROIC (return on investment capital),

 - NOPAT is the net operating profit after tax;

 - K is the economic capital employed; and